Side effects of drugs for diet problems

 - Impotence in men

 People who are diabetic need to monitor their blood sugar levels more closely when taking these drugs.
-You may need to adjust the dose of your diabetes medication.
+They can cause your blood sugar levels to rise.
+So, you may need to adjust the dose of your diabetes medication.
 If you are pregnant or thinking about getting pregnant you should not take these drugs.

 Side effects of anti-diarrhoea drugs are not common, but they can happen.
 Tell your doctor if any of these symptoms are severe or do not go away